-In Respectful Relationships, we have placed a strong emphasis on how we interact with those around us.
-A key focus has been the role of body language in communication and the impact it has on the way we relate to others.
-Students have engaged in activities that help them become more aware of non-verbal cues and develop positive and respectful interactions within the school community.
+In Respectful Relationships, we have placed a strong emphasis on how we interact with those around us and the different emotions we may experience throughout the day.
+We have been focusing on how emotions can not only impact ourselves but also influence those around us.
+Students have engaged in activities that help them become more aware of emotions and how these can be expressed through both verbal and non-verbal cues, supporting the development of positive and respectful interactions within the school community.

-Overall, it has been a wonderful start to the year, with students displaying enthusiasm, curiosity, and a strong commitment to their learning.
-We are excited to see their continued growth and development in the months ahead!
+Overall, it has been a fantastic first term, with students demonstrating enthusiasm, curiosity, and a strong commitment to their learning.
+We look forward to seeing their continued growth and development in the months ahead!

 - Mr Connor